 And yet, towards the end, I kind of loved it.

 How cute and romantic!
 But oh--spoilers!
-Not going to get into that.
+Not getting into that.

 'Evil-ish' could be a Disney movie, or a Dreamworks movie.
 No, heck, even better - let the creatives of the 'Nimona' movie adapt this!
 There are similarities to both that and the original N.D.
 Stevenson comic, actually.

 It's great to read a comic from 2025 with a nonbinary protagonist, as well.
 I think my first was 'Kick Flip Vol. One'.
-On that note, there are more than one queer and nonbinary characters in 'Evil-ish'.
+On that note, there are multiple queer and nonbinary characters in 'Evil-ish'.

-Hawthorne Vandecast, a teenage barista of a family-run café/shop, and our wannabe "villain" protag - really the hero in the truest sense - is bored, OTT, flamboyant, frustrated, flustered, underprepared, and adorable and precious.
+Hawthorne Vandecast is a teenage barista of a family-run café/shop, and our wannabe "villain" protag - really, they are the hero in the truest sense.
+They are bored, OTT, flamboyant, frustrated, flustered, underprepared, and adorable and precious.
 I want to protect them and everyone they love.
 Nearly all the cast of characters are lovable sweeties, even the "evil" ones.

 Some are just tragic, hurt, and lonely.